MaibornWolff/codecharta/gh-pages/_docs/analysis/ccsh.md

 ## General usage

-After the CodeCharta analysis has been TODO Installed, executing `ccsh -h` should show the help where all further are listed.
+After the CodeCharta analysis has been installed, executing `ccsh -h` should show the help where all further are listed.
 Most often the CodeCharta shell is called with one of its tools to perform different actions.
 For example `ccsh csvimport example.csv` will use the [CSVImporter]({{site.baseurl}}{% link _docs/importer/csv.md %}) to turn the given csv file into `cc.json` format.
-More information on how to the CodeCharta Shell can be found in the pages of the individual analysis tools or in our TODO howto
+More information on how to the CodeCharta Shell can be found in the pages of the individual analysis tools or in our [How-to articles]({{site.baseurl}}{% link _pages/category-archive.md %}#how-to).

 ## Interactive Shell